briqr/briqr.github.io/README.md

 ## Hi there!
 I am a doctoral student in machine learning and computer vision at the [University of Bonn](https://www.uni-bonn.de/).
-I am supervised by professor [Juergen Gall] (http://pages.iai.uni-bonn.de/gall_juergen/).
+I am supervised by professor [Juergen Gall](http://pages.iai.uni-bonn.de/gall_juergen/).
 I hold a Masters degree in computer science from the Univeristy of Bonn, and a BSc in computer and software engineering from the [Technion](https://www.technion.ac.il/en).

 ### Areas of research